CSCI-442-Mines/project-4-starter/README.rst

 The program will simulate process scheduling on a hypothetical computer system with the following attributes:

 1. There is a single CPU, so only one process can be running at a time.
-2. Processes consist of *exactly one* KLT (i.e., the concept of a thread can be ignored since we only support single-threaded processes)
+2. Processes consist of *exactly one* kernel-level thread

+   - I.e., each process is composed of a single thread of execution

 3. Processes can exist in one of five states:

    - NEW